motherboardgithub/mass_archive/README.md

 # mass_archive
-A basic python 2.7 tool for pushing a web page to multiple archiving services at once.
+A basic Python tool for pushing a web page to multiple archiving services at once.

 # Archivers: